Dr Alan Roth

 At the end of the course students will have skills and confidence to evaluate starting a science-based business, in addition to becoming more enterprising in how they approach their roles should they decide to work in start-up organisations.
 The course will consist of lectures accompanied by practical casework and readings.

-This course starts on 10th October, then takes place every Wednesday until 12th December 2018.
+This course starts in Week 1 in October, then takes place every Wednesday until 11th December 2019.